AlasdairF/Titlecase/README.md

 ##Titlecase

 This is a production-quality package made for cleaning and formatting book titles, but it can be used for titlecasing anything.
-It is far better than any of the other titlecasing packages available at the time of writing.
+It is far better than any of the other titlecasing packages available at the time of writings.

-Please note that some assumptions are made by this package that would make it unsuitable for certain purposes.
-Specifically the package is made for book titles from the pre-Internet era and so it does not, in its current state, support domain names.
+This package is made for book titles from the pre-Internet era and so it does not, in its current state, support domain names.
 For example: `look at this cool thing i found on google.com` would be changed to `Look at This Cool Thing I Found on Google.
 Com`.
-I can add support for domain names on request.
+I can add support for domain names on request, but I have no use for it which is why I didn't add it already, and I have no idea if anyone ever uses any of these packages I write.

 ##Features

 * Supports multiple languages: English, French, German, Italian, Spanish, Portuguese & Generic
 * Supports contractions
+* Supports initials
+* Supports academic titles
-* Supports initials, titles and abbreviations
+* Supports common abbreviations (USA, USSR, YMCA, etc.)
 * Supports Roman numerals, with exceptions for real words that look like roman numerals
-* Supports hypenatation and slashes
+* Supports hyphenation and slashes
 * Repairs grammatical errors in English
 * Decodes all HTML entities
 * Fully UTF8 compliant